 Other big parts of the engineman's job include operating and maintaining desalinization plants used to make freshwater from seawater, operating and servicing refrigeration plants and air conditioning systems; and replacing parts used with diesel engines and gas turbines.
 Enginemen are also tasked with tracking repairs and keeping records and reports of any engine maintenance.

-Enginemen work in engine rooms or shops which, at times, maybe warm and noisy.
-They may also work outdoors aboard small craft.
+Enginemen work in engine rooms or shops which, at times, can be hot and noisy.
+They may also work outdoors when dealing with small crafts.
 The work performed is sometimes physical.
 Although enginemen often work closely with others, they may also be required to work alone with limited supervision.

 Qualifying and Training

 To be eligible for this rating, you'll need a suitable score on the Armed Services Vocational Aptitude Battery (ASVAB) tests.
-A combined score of 195 on the verbal (VE) arithmetic reasoning (AR) mechanical knowledge (MK) and auto shop (AS).
+A combined score of 195 is required on the verbal (VE), arithmetic reasoning (AR), mechanical knowledge (MK), and auto shop (AS) sections.
 Alternately, you could qualify with a combined 200 in the VE, AR, MK and assembling objects (AO) segments of the test.

 You'll spend the usual eight weeks at Navy boot camp in Great Lakes, Illinois, and 14 weeks in A-school.
 There's no Department of Defense security clearance required, but you need to have normal hearing.

 Also, Navy enginemen should be able to work in indoor and outdoor environments and be able to work as part of a team.
 Knowledge of power tools and mechanical devices is helpful.

 Sea/Shore Rotation for This Rating